errplane/errplane-java/README.md

 This example shows how to initialize Errplane and startup the [ErrplaneFlusher](https://github.com/errplane/errplane-java/blob/master/samples/standalone/ErrplaneFlusher.java) to send reports automatically to Errplane.
 It is important to remember that none of the samples (e.g. ErrplaneFlusher) are included in the Errplane jar.
 To use the flusher simply copy-paste from the linked code.
 Also, this example initialization code can be found in [errplaneDriver](https://github.com/errplane/errplane-java/blob/master/samples/standalone/errplaneDriver.java).
+The example assumes you have the [errplane jar](https://github.com/errplane/errplane-java/tree/master/dist) in your classpath.

     import com.errplane.api.Errplane;
     import com.errplane.examples.standalone.ErrplaneFlusher;